urschrei/simplification/README.md

 # simplified is [[0.0, 0.0], [5.0, 4.0], [11.0, 5.5], [27.8, 0.1]]
 ```

+Passing empty and/or 1-element lists will return them unaltered.
 ## How it Works
 FFI and a [Rust binary](https://github.com/urschrei/rdp)